Maksymiliann/Team-5Pebbles/index.md

 Amid the endless reels of cinematic storytelling, a fascinating question beckons: Are certain zodiac signs more likely to shine in specific movie genres?
 By delving into the intersection of astrology and cinema, we sought to uncover whether the distribution of zodiac signs within a given genre deviates significantly from the overall zodiac distribution across all films.

-## The Methodology: Mapping the Stars by Genre

 To tackle this question, we employed a structured approach: